-Our first year has been designed to provide a contemporary and flexible educational model that builds upon essential engineering fundamentals to develop students’ broader understanding of behaviour, policy, entrepreneurship, and global perspectives and kindles the passion necessary to address the societal challenge agenda.
+Our first year has been designed to provide a contemporary and flexible educational model that builds upon essential engineering fundamentals to develop your broader understanding of behaviour, policy, entrepreneurship, and global perspectives and kindles the passion necessary to address the societal challenge agenda.

-Third year (in industry)
+Year 3 (in industry)

 You’ll come away with a clearer idea of what you want to do.
 We have strong links with industry, many of the companies we work with will regularly recruit our students.
 Opportunities are promoted throughout the year and we’ll help you through the application process.

-Tuition fees for placement years
+Tuition fees for placement years (where applicable)